SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 So to summarize, an impact map can be read from the outside to the center as: "If we take this action, then we might influence this behavior change, in this person/group, that moves us closer to this goal".

-Impact is a great brainstorming technique to set up experiments that lead from concrete actions to hopefully moving toward a goal.
+Impact mapping is a great brainstorming technique to set up experiments that lead from concrete actions to hopefully moving toward a goal.
 In our case, the goal will be increasing a certain type of OSS maintainer satisfaction in the .NET Community.
 We'll have an impact map for each type of satisfaction, though really they are all part of one goal: "Happier .NET OSS Maintainers."

+One more thing I like about impact maps?
+They help me move beyond a feeling of stagnation and helplessness, toward action.
+These are large, complex problems, and sometimes it might not be clear what we can do about them.
+My hope is that impact mapping leads us to places to start working toward change.

 ### Funding / Monetary Support